April 03, 2019

 On March 3, 2019 a violent tornado almost a mile-wide, with winds approaching 170 miles an hour, tracked across southeastern Alabama, killing 23 and ranking as the deadliest U.S. tornado in the last five years.
 Entire swaths of forest were blown down and homes were completely demolished.
 But most people in the twister’s path survived.

-Here’s how you can survive a twister with 5 simple tornado safety tips.
+Here’s how you can survive a twister with 5 simple tornado survival tips.

 Everyone in your family should know how to react when a warning is issued, including where to seek shelter.
 Children should be taught at school and at home how to seek shelter, and where.
 They should know how to do this regardless of whether their parents are home at the time.